-How he was buried, or even IF he was buried is also unknown.
-Many soldiers that fell in the trenches or No Man’s Land of WWI lay in foxholes or shell craters until an exploding shell covered them forever.
+How he was buried, or by whom is also unknown.
+Many soldiers that fell in the trenches or No Man's Land of WWI lay in foxholes or shell craters until an exploding shell covered them forever.
 Most never had a prayer said over their body, they simply ceased to exist.
 At home a wife or mother, father, sister or brother would receive a telegram letting them know that their loved one was missing in action.
 At some later date they would be notified that he had been declared officially dead.

 People grieve for awhile but life goes on.
 As the years pass, memories fade.
 Parents die and sisters and brothers grow up and raise families of their own.
 Eventually siblings die and with them almost certainly all thought of that dead soldier.
-Over the years, those most likely to speak his name would have been the men who served in the trenches next to him.
-As this is written on February 25, 2011, there is exactly one American survivor of that conflict, his name is Frank Woodruff Buckles and he is 110 years old (see Links & Notes).
-When he dies it is likely that anyone who ever had a conversion with the soldier who fell in 1918 is also dead.
-There will be no first hand memories of him and most probably no second hand memories either.
 It will be as if he never existed.

 I had a great uncle that died during WWI.
 His name was Thomas Crosby.
 He caught the Spanish Influenza while serving at the Edgewood Arsenal in Maryland and died on Wednesday October 9, 1918.
 His family grieved for him like the family of that young man who died in France must have grieved.
 Like the relatives of the young man that fell in France my great uncle's relatives also moved on with their lives.
 Today, except on the rarest of occasions the name Thomas Crosby is never spoken.
 He is all but forgotten.
 However, at least he has a marked grave.
 I am sure that there are times when some random visitor to the cemetery where he is buried will pass his grave, pause for a minute, and read his name.
 For the briefest of times, his memory lives.